During these exceptional times, we will focus on

 site, OddChecker, for the outright odds

-for each Tour event, as well as link to Betfair's 'winner' market odds for each event.
+for each Tour event, as well as links to Betfair's 'winner' market odds for each event.
 The books listed

 on the OddsChecker site are almost exclusively British, but this is not